 When operating in one of the code access modes, various items and functions of the system can be programmed as allowed or restricted for different users.
 The following table lists the different items and functions in the tonnage monitor that can be configured to be restricted.
-See the operator terminal manual for details on how to set up restrictions.
+See section 4.10.4 for details on how to set up restrictions.